 ADAS Testing and Validation| Dorleco | VCU, CAN Keypads, CAN Displays supplier For Electric Vehicles

 2. ADAS Testing Types

 ADAS testing uses a variety of approaches to guarantee thorough system validation.
-These methods cover every facet of functioning and dependability, from simulations to actual assessments.
+Specifically, these methods cover every facet of reliability and functionality, from simulations to real-world assessments.
+As a result, manufacturers can identify and address potential issues before they are implemented, ensuring safer and more efficient systems.

+ADAS Testing and Validation| Dorleco | VCU, CAN Keypads, CAN Displays supplier For Electric Vehicles